 However, some time later, this exemption was incorrectly applied to the Animation and VFX Industries.
 For the past two decades, “high-technology professionals” and “high-technology companies” have been excluded from the hours of work, overtime and statutory-holiday provisions of the Employment Standards Act (ESA), the legislation intended to keep employment fair and balanced for employers and employees alike.

 Under employment standards, the maximum daily and weekly hours of work after which overtime rates must be paid are eight hours and 40 hours respectively.
-The HTP exclusion exempts “high tech workers” from these provisions, and means that they can be required to work longer hours without the benefit of overtime pay; however, in the animation industry, employers often use the HTP exclusion improperly and fail to compensate employees at all for overtime hours worked.
+The HTP exclusion exempts “high tech workers” from these provisions, and means that they can be required to work longer hours without the benefit of time-and-a-half or double overtime pay; however, in the animation industry, employers often use the HTP exclusion improperly and fail to compensate employees at all for overtime hours worked.

 A lack of proper regulation on employers allows them to turn a blind eye to overtime hours worked by employees - these hours are not recorded or accounted for in any official capacity, and therefore are not compensated, not taxed, or otherwise.